-- 3.17 When necessary, locate and design a new door and entry to preserve the historic façade composition. - > Locate a new door to be consistent with the historic architectural style of the structure, especially if located on the primary façade. - > Design a new door or entry to match historic door proportions.
+- 3.17 Locate and design a new door and entry to preserve the historic composition. - > Locate a new door to be consistent with the historic architectural style of the structure. - > Design a new door or entry to match historic door proportions.